8 min read

 But I did spend a lot of quality time with my son.
 This year he got interested in basketball - something I hadn't played seriously in years.
 We've averaged about 1.5 - 2 hours of play most weekends over the last few months.
 It's been great watching him learn and having a reason to get back on the court myself.

-Also managed two family trips this year.
+Also managed three family trips this year.

 Learning New Things